MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 `crend` is used with a reversed `multimap` just as [multimap::end](#end) is used with a `multimap`.

-With the return value of `crend`, the `multimap` object cannot be modified.
+With the return value of `crend`, the `multimap` object can't be modified.

 `crend` can be used to test to whether a reverse iterator has reached the end of its `multimap`.

-The value returned by `crend` should not be dereferenced.
+The value returned by `crend` shouldn't be dereferenced.

 ### Example